 SLA’s are less common for ongoing marketing services, but you still have options, especially if it’s a prospect you want to close.

 Let’s explore a few sample clauses—especially around the client service experience.
 Creating a client service SLA can help your agency stand out from the competition, and give your team guidance on what you expect from them.

 Things you might guarantee in an SLA

 When agencies have SLA’s, they tend to be more informal—more about response time and deliverables at certain stages.
 For instance:

 1) “Your contact at <AgencyName> will send a post-meeting recap within 1 business day.”

-2) “We seek to acknowledge all new client requests within 2 business days when submitted via Basecamp.
+2) “We seek to acknowledge all new client requests within 2 business days when submitted via our PM platform.
 Resolving the requests may take longer, depending on scope and budget.”

 3) “We cannot guarantee response time when clients submit requests via email, voicemail, or text message.”

 4) “If clients need faster turnaround, they should submit via [agency’s escalation channel], where we’ll respond within 3 business hours; a minimum fee of $500 (including a rush surcharge of 100%) will apply.”

 5) “Clients will provide feedback to <AgencyName> within 3 business days.
 If a client needs longer turnaround on a specific round of feedback, they should request this within 1 business day, so that <AgencyName> can adjust the project schedule.”